Posted November 16, 2010 • Updated December 14, 2010

 Make an appointment with your department chair/department advisor to explore options.
 Sometimes, if accreditation permits substitutions or equivalencies, the department will suggest alternative ways to meet department graduation requirements.
 You may be able to take needed classes at community colleges, other CSUs or online at other 4-year universities.

 Check with https://www.assist.org/ to see if a course offered at another institution has been approved for transferability to CSUN.
 If not, get a copy of the catalog description of the class you want to substitute.
 If you think the course description closely matches that of the CSUN class, submit the description to your department chair who will advise you on whether it is an acceptable alternative.

 Beware that this option may not be possible because of accreditation or related academic issues that require certain courses to be taken only at CSUN.

 FINANCIAL AID ADJUSTMENTS

-Is there financial aid to cover the increase in fees and tuition?
+Is there financial aid to cover the increase in fees?

 Is it too late to apply for financial aid?